 The selected subjects are preferences and subject confirmation is dependent on course numbers, teacher recommendations and CAT4 scores.

-I, (student name) \\\\\\ in class \\\\\ confirm my preferred choice and recognise that this may be amended after consultation.
+I, (student name) in class confirm my preferred choice and recognise that this may be ame nded after consulta tion.
+Signed Date Countersigned (Parent)